 Not too far from the Shwedagon Pagoda is a former British reservoir, with a circumference of 8 km - the Kandawgyi Lake.
 This lake is a popular respite from the chaos in the city where you can do your morning walk and exercises together with the sunrise.
 This lake was a supply of fresh water for Yangon built by British and totally artificial.

-From distance, you can see the Karaweik Hall which looks like a huge golden boat.
+From a distance, you can see the Karaweik Hall appearing like a huge golden boat.
 However, when you get closer, you will be impressed by this massive concrete building with two enormous golden birds and an ornate roof.

-Due to the limited length of the post, Asia Senses can’t describe the beauty of Yangon completely in word.
+Due to the limited length of the post, Asia Senses can’t deliver all the beauty of Yangon in just a single short article.
 Feel free to contact us or leave your comment below.

 North Korea is becoming an attractive destination to many people in recent years.
 Visiting the country isn't terribly expensive or difficult to organize.
 In this article, we will help you answer the question: How much does it cost to go to North Korea?Dec 25, 2018